-If you are looking for a down payment assistance program in Florida you are probably a first-time home buyer.
-Being a first-time buyer means that you shouldn’t have owned a house in the past 3 years.
+If you are looking for Florida down payment assistance programs you are probably a first-time home buyer.
+Being a first-time buyer means that you haven’t owned a house in the past 3 years.
 There are several agencies state-wide which offer this type of loan and you should choose the one which offers the best terms for your situation – but remember that you also need to meet the requirements (which vary from one program to another).
 So here are a couple of the best Florida down payment assistance programs.

 The Housing Finance Authority (HFA) gives out loans of up to $10,000 which you can use as a down payment for your mortgage.
 There is a wide range of requirements, but the key ones are that the ratio of debt to income should be less than 45%, you should have a credit score of at least 640 and the program is limited to a fixed period of 30 years.The Florida First Time Home Buyer program (FTHB) is very similar with the HFA, both in terms of down payment offered, debt conditions and the fixed period.
 However, there is one important extra requirement – you won’t qualify if you’ve had either a foreclosure or bankruptcy in the past 3 years.